backdrop-contrib/rules/README.md

 Configuration > Category > Rules (admin/config/category/rules)
 and enter the required information.

+## Documentation

+Additional documentation is located in [the Wiki](https://github.com/backdrop-contrib/rules/wiki/Documentation).

 ## Debug Information

 An administrative setting enables debug information to be shown when